 COVID-19: Central Public Health Teams deployed at 20 districts

-New Delhi, May 04: As many as twenty Central Public Health Teams from the Ministry of Health & Family Welfare have been formed and are being sent to the 20 districts that are reporting the maximum number of COVID-19 cases in the country.
+New Delhi, May 04: As many as 20 Central Public Health Teams from the Ministry of Health & Family Welfare have been formed and are being sent to the 20 districts that are reporting the maximum number of COVID-19 cases in the country.

 These teams will support the States in implementation of containment measures for COVID-19 in the affected areas within these districts/cities.
 The teams shall assist the State Governments.